By: Heather Keys

 Graciosa

-Graciosa is characterized by calderas, volcanic cones, and picturesque windmills—enjoy a visit to its vineyards, or seek adventure by exploring its unique underground lava tunnels, such as Furna do Enxofre, which were formed during volcanic eruptions.
+Graciosa is characterized by calderas, volcanic cones, and beautiful windmills—enjoy a visit to its vineyards, or seek adventure by exploring the underground lava tunnels, such as Furna do Enxofre, which were formed during volcanic eruptions.

 Graciosa is a fantastic destination for water sports, including diving and snorkeling, as well as birdwatching, with several endemic bird species inhabiting the island.